Ruud Berger

-Rudy Johan "Ruud" Berger (born February 18, 1980, in Utrecht) is a retired football midfielder from the Netherlands.
+Rudy Johan "Ruud" Berger (born 18 February 1980) is a Dutch former professional footballer who played as a midfielder.

-Club career
+Career

-Berger came through the FC Utrecht youth system before making his senior debut in the 1998–99 season.
+Born in Utrecht, Berger came through the FC Utrecht youth system before making his senior debut in the 1998–99 season.
 He was loaned to Cambuur in 2001.
 After two seasons at Emmen he moved to FC Zwolle in 2004.

 In August 2005 he joined Eredivisie club RKC Waalwijk, but a knee injury sustained in pre-season forced him to make his debut a few months later.
 In summer 2010, Berger decided to quit football, citing a loss of motivation and pleasure.

 Personal life

 His father Han Berger has coached various clubs in the Netherlands.